Ranrar/Email-Verification-Script/README.md

    - Maintains a log of all email validation attempts for auditing email systems and ensuring compliance with certain regulations or internal standards.

-## Future Update

-1. Search:  Sarch for specific emails or domains in the log and display the information on the screen.
-2. Run Log: Re-run the log to check if any parameters have been updated and display them on the screen.
-3.   irewall chek: Perform a basic firewall test externally to verify if all required ports are available.
-4. File Import: Import a CSV file for email verification.
-5. Bonce email chek
-6. Propper SQL databe log with encryption
-7. Promt the user first time to create a user name and PASS to the SQL
-8. Change the standart SQL user and PASS in the script